Vulcan Blazers: Promotions

 In 2013 the BCFD promoted Captain Charline B. Stokes to Battalion Chief for Community Outreach.
 Stokes is the first African American female to attain the rank of Battalion Chief in the 154-year history of the Baltimore City Fire Department.
 Fire Chief Niles R. Ford, an African-American, is the current head of the BCFD.
-More strides in advancing diversity in 2015 came with the elevation of Twana Allen, the first black female promoted to the post of Fire Lieutenant at Baltimore County Fire Department.
 Recently, the department posted guidelines for a new physical test.
 For that, The IAFF(International Association of Fire Fighters) and IAFC(International Association of Fire Chiefs) got together with 10 leading fire departments and unions through the FEMA program "Fire Service Joint Labor Management Wellness/Fitness Initiative".
 Together, they came up with a new test called the "IAFF/IAFC Candidate Physical Ability Test" (CPAT).

 Based on those changes they posted a new vision for the BCFD regarding diversity.
 "Communities are increasingly diverse and firefighters are continually challenged to operate in multi-cultural environments.
 The goal of the CPAT is to identify individuals who are physically qualified to perform the job of firefighter.
 At the same time, the CPAT seeks to eliminate artificial barriers to a fire department’s broader goal of developing a properly trained and physically capable workforce whose members reflect the diversity of the community.
 Diversity is also achieved by actively recruiting qualified men and women candidates from all racial and ethnic backgrounds for careers in the fire service."